Ingredients

 Directions

-13. When you are ready to bake, brush another layer of egg wash and sprinkle some Ungapatchke Challah® spice blend on your loaf.
+- When you are ready to bake, brush the rest of the egg wash and sprinkle some Ungapatchke Challah® spice blend on your loaf.
 This is the bedazzling that wows your guests!
 Don't hold back!